 Beyond Light brings another excellent scout rifle successor into play.

 Why is it one of the best?
-Our pick for the best scout rifle in Destiny 2 is an obvious one.
+Our pick for the best runner-up scout rifle in Destiny 2 is an obvious one.
 Let this archetype sink in — a Solar Rapid-Fire frame scout rifle.
 Sounds like it’ll shred, right?
 Then throw in the possibility of rolling Redirection and Reconstruction perks.
 Now you can amp up your damage against major enemies after defeating lesser ones and recharge ammo to double your base magazine.

 Combined with the excellently balanced base stats, these perks take advantage of what made scout rifles so good in the original Destiny.
 The Trustee is accurate, fast, and equipped with a deep clip that lets you work through mobs and quickly transition to larger enemies.
 It’s not as useful in Crucible, but it’s a decent mid-range option if you want to run with a scout rifle.
 In many ways, it plays like a spiritual successor to Randy’s Throwing Knife, with slight variations in the perk pool.